 Gingivitis is the inflammation of the gum surrounding the tooth, caused by the buildup of plaque and bacteria.
 It’s the most common condition found in cats.
 Cats of any age or breed can be affected by gingivitis.
 Without regular cleanings, gingivitis can become severe and lead to more complicated gum issues, like periodontal disease.

 Gingivitis can be caused by various infectious or systemic diseases.
 To name a few, feline leukemia virus, feline immunodeficiency virus, feline calicivirus, and autoimmune diseases.
 Food and bacteria build up on and around the teeth is usually the culprit.
 Think of gingivitis on a cat the same way you would a human.
 If you don’t floss and brush your teeth daily, you will end up with gingivitis or worse, periodontal disease.

 The most common symptoms of feline gingivitis are:

 - Bad breath

 Regular cleanings and monitoring is the treatment for feline gingivitis.
-You can also offer the cat some treats that are designed to “clean” their gums.
-There’s also water additive that helps withh removing plaque from the gums.
+Offer the cat some treats that are designed to “clean” their gums.
+For example, there are water additives and special chicken flavored treats that help with removing plaque from the gums.

 Symptoms of Feline Stomatitis